abhitiwari1322/shaadisaga/README.md

 2. news
 3. user_news

-Table "user_news" contains two flags:
+Table "user_news" contains fields as
+1. user_id
+2. news_id
-1. is_read = true if user marks a news as read
+3. is_read = true if user marks a news as read
-2. is_deleted = true if user marks a news as is_deleted
+4. is_deleted = true if user marks a news as is_deleted

 Every time a user marks a news as read/deleted, we search for a record with corresponding user_id and news_id.
 If record is found then we update with the choice(marked/deleted) as made by user or we create a new record.

 There are two tasks to populate the database tables as
 1. add_news.rake  => to populate news table